-The Ugandan delegation at the Brazilian Social Security Office.
+Ugandan delegation being welcomed into the Brazilian Senate.

 In a bid to expose Ugandan policy makers and implementers to the immense contribution that a strong social protection system can make towards a country's growth and social-economic transformation, the Social Protection Secretariat recently organized study tours to see some of the well-developed social protection systems in three different countries; Brazil, South Africa and Lesotho.